MEDICINE AND SURGERY "F"

 2

 .
-Winter's formula is used to calculate the PCO
+Winter's empirical formulas are used to calculate the PCO

 2

-one would record under metabolic acidosis or alkalosis, in the presence of optimal pulmonary compensation:
+one would record under metabolic acidosis or alkalosis, in the presence of optimal pulmonary compensation.
+There are two formula, one for metabolica acidosis, the other for metabolic alkalosis

 2, theor. in mmHg